Devices designed for all learners

 Chromebooks include accessibility straight out of the box, unlocking learning experiences for students with diverse needs, abilities and learning styles.
 Built-in settings and easy-to-use apps and extensions help customise the learning experience to include and engage every student.

 Chad Flexon, Supervisor of Instruction, Harrison Township

 'We are very mindful of how special education students might become isolated and seen as different from their peers.
-Chromebooks and G Suite for Education really help us level the playing fields – without students even realising that the playing field has been levelled.'
+Chromebooks and Google Workspace for Education really help us level the playing fields – without students even realising that the playing field has been levelled.'

 Turn on the built-in screen magnifiers to automatically enlarge on-screen content every time you log in.

 Highlight cursor and text

 Make the mouse cursor, keyboard-focused item or text insertion point easier to spot with coloured circles that fade after a second to avoid distraction.

 Select specific content to hear it out loud, in synthesised speech, to aid comprehension.

 Play the same sound through both speakers for users who are deaf or hard of hearing in one ear.